 The University of Illinois Urbana-Champaign and the University of Birmingham have jointly established the BRIDGE Seed Fund of $200,000 to stimulate wider academic engagement between the two universities.
 Faculty members at both institutions are encouraged to apply.
 Click the button below to learn more about BRIDGE and its funding opportunities.

 Illinois-NTU Global Issues Forum

-INSPIRE: Illinois–Sweden Program for Educational & Research Exchange
+INSPIRE: Illinois–Sweden Program for Educational and Research Exchange

 Winner of IIE's 2016 Andrew Heiskell Award for Innovation in International Education, International Partnerships Category

 The Illinois-Sweden Program for Educational and Research Exchange (INSPIRE) is an educational alliance between the University of Illinois Urbana-Champaign and three leading institutions of higher education in Stockholm, Sweden: KTH Royal Institute of Technology, Stockholm University, and Karolinska Institutet.

 Kyushu University & University of Illinois at Urbana-Champaign